 Michigan Child Neglect

 In Michigan, you can be investigated for and charged with Child Abuse, Child Neglect, or both.
 Here, you will read about Child Neglect in Michigan.
-To find more information on Child Abuse, please visit our Michigan Child Abuse information.
-This article discusses Child Neglect in Michigan.
+To find more information on Child Abuse, please visit our page on Michigan Child Abuse.

 What is Child Neglect?

-“harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child’s health or welfare that occurs through either: (1) negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, or (2) placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or other person responsible for the child’s health or welfare to intervene to eliminate that risk when that person is able to do so and has, or should have, knowledge of the risk.”
+“Harm or threatened harm to a child’s health or welfare by a parent, legal guardian, or any other person responsible for the child’s health or welfare that occurs through either: (i) negligent treatment, including the failure to provide adequate food, clothing, shelter, or medical care, or (ii) placing a child at an unreasonable risk to the child’s health or welfare by failure of the parent, legal guardian, or other person responsible for the child’s health or welfare to intervene to eliminate that risk when that person is able to do so and has, or should have, knowledge of the risk.”
 Child Protection Law Act 238; Sec.
 722.622 (Sec.
 2)(k)

 Failure to Protect